xeoncross/godiapp/README.md

 #### Example: Mattermost (OS Slack Alternative)

 Mattermost is an example that defines a base [store](https://github.com/mattermost/mattermost-server/blob/master/store/store.go) that wraps all the individual entity store interfaces.
 Then provides [sql and other](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/store.go) concrete implementations of these interfaces for actual storage.
 This includes a [mock](https://github.com/mattermost/mattermost-server/blob/master/store/storetest/store.go) store.
-They have 20+ entities.

 ## Design choices and Articles: